mist64/cbmsrc/README.md

 The TIM (Terminal Interface Monitor) ROM (6530-004).
 Reconstructed from the [manual](http://archive.6502.org/books/mos_tim_terminal_interface_monitor_manual_mar_1976.pdf) by Martin Hoffmann-Vetter.

+## FIG

+fig-FORTH for 6502, Rel 1.1 (1980) for various platforms.
+Converted from the [LST](https://ksquiggle.neocities.org/ff6502.htm).

+This is not MOS/Commodore source code, but it was developed with some version of the Resident Assembler.

 ## KICKMAN

 The game "Kickman" (1982) for the Ultimax.
 Reconstructed from the [BSO-format source](http://www.zimmers.net/anonftp/pub/cbm/src/c64/c64_kernal_bas_src.tar.gz).